Information about Summer Academy for Summer 2024 will be posted later in the school year.

 Who: Incoming 9th grade students

 What: "Just Do It" summer classes are school-specific.
-Each site will host JDI classes for incoming freshmen
+Each site will host JDI classes for incoming freshmen if staffing is available.

 Where: Your student will attend the JDI program at his/her home school - CHS, FHS, HHS, LHS & MVHS